polkadot-fellows/JIPs/JIP-3.md

-    Event ID (ID of the corresponding "authoring" or "importing" event) len++[Service ID ++ Accumulate Cost] (Accumulated services and the cost of their accumulate calls) len++[Service ID ++ On-Transfer Cost] (Services which received transfers and the cost of their on-transfer calls)
+    Event ID (ID of the corresponding "authoring" or "importing" event) len++[Service ID ++ Accumulate Cost] (Accumulated services and the cost of their accumulate calls)

-Each service should be listed at most once in the accumulated services list, and at most once in the list of services which received transfers.
+Each service should be listed at most once in the accumulated services list.

 ## Block distribution events